mischa-s/Tout-Doux/README.md

-# Build An API for Meowtown
+# Build An API for Meowtown™

 ## Learning Competencies
 - Design and architect an API for the public with good documentation.